SeeratArora/WVD-Immersion/09-Create-a-master-image-for-WVD.md

 ## **Task 8: Connect to WVD with the web client**

-1. In the JumpVM, open new browser and navigate to the URL below.
+1. In the JumpVM, open new browser and navigate to the URL given below.

    `https://rdweb.wvd.microsoft.com/arm/webclient`